 Integrity * Objectivity * Confidentiality * Competence

-Internal audit serves the Board of Governors and administrators of the University of North Carolina as an independent, objective assurance and consulting activity designed to add value and improve UNC General Administration’s operations.
+Internal audit serves the Board of Governors and administrators of the University of North Carolina as an independent, objective assurance and consulting activity designed to add value and improve the UNC System Office’s operations.
 Internal audit assists management in accomplishing the organizations objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, internal control, and governance processes.

 Internal audit executes its mission by annually conducting a series of planned audits and reviews as well as assisting management with advisory and investigative requests.

 Internal auditors strive to apply and uphold the following principles: